DavidWells/atom-react-autocomplete/readme.md

 ## Install

-1. Search for the `atom-react-autocomplete` package and install
+1. Search for the `atom-react-autocomplete` package in Atom and install
-2. `npm i react-autocomplete-cli --save-dev` in your project
+2. `npm i react-autocomplete-cli --save-dev` in your project root
-3. Create `.importjs.json` file in your project root dir and specify your component paths.
-See example below
+3. Create a `.importjs.json` file in your project root directory & specify your component paths.
+(See example below)
 4. in your project add `generate: "rc-autocomplete"` to your npm scripts
+5. Run `npm run generate` to generate the projects autocompletions

-Step 4 generates the `completions.json` file used by the atom plugin.
+`completions.json` file used by the atom plugin, you can .gitignore it or include for others using the atom plugin

 If you have `completions.json` generated in your root directory and autocompletions are not working.
 Restart Atom and it should pickup the completions file

+`.importjs.json` example
 ```
-// .importjs.json example
 {
   "lookupPaths": [
     "node_modules/react-toolbox/components/**/*.js",